LakshmiRadhakrishnan09/AWS-Security-Specialist/KMS.md

 Grants are attached to a KMS key, and each grant contains the principal who receives permission to use the KMS key and a list of operations that are allowed.

 Grants are commonly used by AWS services that integrate with AWS KMS to encrypt your data at rest.
 The service creates a grant on behalf of a user in the account, uses its permissions, and retires the grant as soon as its task is complete.

+(Sample scenario to explain use of Grant(Confirm if this correct!!) - A user creating DynamoDB.
+DynamoDB Create A Grant on behalf of user to generate KMS data key for encryption.
+So that DynamoD can use it for encrypting and decrypting data.
+While Creation of DynamoDb, Grant is created.
+Later Service use the Grant for encryption and decryption.
+Attach GrantIsForAWSResource so that only DynamoDb can use it)

  A key can have only one key policy.
 Can have multiple Grants.     \
  Grant supports limited operations [CreateGrant, GenerateDataKey, RetireGrant, Encrypt, ReEncryptTo, Decrypt, GenerateDataKeyWithoutPlaintext, DescribeKey, Verify, ReEncryptFrom, Sign]